 post program that has been very positive for people who love

-motorcycles and the comraderie that comes with that.
+motorcycles and the comaraderie that comes with a group of riders.
 The purpose of

 ALR is "To participate in parades and other ceremonies that are